 - food insecure children made up 19 percent of all children under age 18 and numbered 5,800.

-Between 2010 and 2016, the food insecure population in Bonneville increased by 686 percent and the number of food insecure children decreased by 7 percent.
+Between 2010 and 2020, the food insecure population in Bonneville decreased by 32 percent and the number of food insecure children decreased by 7 percent.